nataliabu/ni_api/README.md

 SQLite is used in this implementation because it is good enough for this project and because of ease of use with SQLAlchemy in development.
 However, in a production context it would have to be changed to PostgreSQL or similar.
+SQLAlchemy supports a DateTime type (for datetime.datetime() Python objects), but SQLite doesn't.
+The 'expiry' column is saved as a string at the moment.
+This could be improved once the migration to PostgresSQL is done.

 ### Personal thoughts on PUT vs. POST